mkobetic/coin/cmd/coin/README.md

 * print account balances
 * select time range to total (begin/end)
+* selecting postings by payee or tag name or name:value (regex)
 * zero balance and closed account suppression (optional)
 * filtering to top N levels of accounts for display